 Tip: If you use a rice with a longer cook time, you may want to delay adding the vegetables so you don’t overcook them.

 I wouldn’t recommend using, say, a quick-cooking rice here.

 More Helpful Tips & Variations

 Use another green, if you like.
-Swiss chard or kale words lovely too.
+Swiss chard or kale words lovely.
 You just have to cook these a little longer to break down.

 A little splash of vinegar in this soup upon serving is delicious!
-I may be a little biased here because I’m a huge vinegar fan.
+I love vinegar!

 Herbes de Provence is used (which is a mixture of herbs).
 You can find where you would get other dried herbs at your grocery.
 If you don’t have that on hand (or prefer to use something else), just use a mixture of herbs.
 Thyme, basil, oregano, rosemary and tarragon are all yummy.

 Serving with a hunk of crusty, buttery bread is a must, in my opinion!
 This rosemary and garlic bread from Dana of Killing Thyme would be awesome to go with.